jupyter-book/jupyter-book/docs/content/myst.md

 ```
 ````

-## Other MyST markdown syntax
+## Other MyST Markdown syntax

-In addition to roles and directives, there are numerous other kinds of syntax that MyST markdown supports.
+In addition to roles and directives, there are numerous other kinds of syntax that MyST Markdown supports.
-MyST supports all syntax of CommonMark markdown (the kind of markdown that Jupyter notebooks use), as well as an extended syntax that is used for scientific publishing.
+MyST supports all syntax of CommonMark Markdown (the kind of Markdown that Jupyter notebooks use), as well as an extended syntax that is used for scientific publishing.

 The [MyST-Parser](myst-parser:intro/get-started) is the tool that Jupyter Book uses to allow you to write your book content in MyST.
 It is also a good source of information about the MyST syntax.